GluuFederation/docs-clustermgr-prod/3.1.4/source/installation/index.md

 We recommend creating an additional "cluster" user, other than the one used to install and configure Cluster Manager.

-This is a basic security precaution, due to the fact that the user SSHing into this server has unfettered access to every server connected to cluster manager.
+This is a basic security precaution, due to the fact that the user SSHing into this server has unfettered access to every server connected to Cluster Manager.
 By using a separate user, which will still be able to connect to localhost:5000, an administrator can give an operator limited access to a server, while still being able to take full control of Cluster Manager.

 ```
 ssh -L 5000:localhost:5000 cluster@<server>